 □ Figure out which university you'd like to attend.
-It could be a university in Halifax, university in your hometown, a distance education course, or a term abroad. □ Browse the course calendar and timetable at the university you'd like to attend to find a course to take. □ Print a Letter of Permission (LOP) from the website or pick one up from the Registrar's Office □ Review the eligibility requirements on the form to ensure you are eligible to take courses on LOP, and, if you have any questions, please stop by the Registrar's Office. ☐ If a course has been approved for transfer in the past, it will appear on the Transfer Credit Equivalency Table (accessed through Dal Online).
-If your course is on the table, complete the Letter of Permission and bring it to the King's Registrar's Office for processing. □ If your course doesn't appear on the table, you will need to provide a copy of the course description and/or syllabus to the appropriate department for consideration.
-The department head/undergraduate advisor will assess the course and, if appropriate, sign the letter of permission form.
-You can bring the signed form to the King's Registrar's Office for processing. □ Apply to be a 'visiting student' at the institution in question.
+It could be a university in Halifax, university in your hometown, a distance education course, or a term abroad.

+$\square$ Browse the course calendar and timetable at the university you'd like to attend to find a course to take.

+□ Obtain a Letter of Permission from the website or request one from the Registrar's Office.

+$\Box$ Review the eligibility requirements on the form to ensure you are eligible to take courses on LOP.
+If you have any questions, please contact the Registrar's Office.

+□ If a course has been approved for transfer in the past, it will appear on the Transfer Credit Equivalency Table (accessed through Dal Online).
+If your course is on the table, complete the Letter of Permission and submit it to the King's Registrar's Office for processing.

+□ If your course doesn't appear on the table, you will need to provide a copy of the course description and/or syllabus to the appropriate department for consideration.
+The department head/ undergraduate advisor will assess the course and, if appropriate, sign the letter of permission form.
+You can then send the signed form to the King's Registrar's Office for processing.

+$\Box$ Apply to be a 'visiting student' at the institution in question.
 Check the school's website for application deadlines and registration information.
-Send the institution a copy of your Letter of Permission form. □ Register for your course(s); check the university website or contact their Registrar's Office to find out how. □ Once the course is complete, request an official transcript from the institution and have it sent to the King's Registrar's Office.
-Any grade recieved in a course taken on LOP at a Canadian institution will be recorded on your record and will count towards your GPA.
+Once your course has been approved, send the institution a copy of your Letter of Permission form.

+$\Box$ Register for your course(s); check the university website or contact their Registrar's Office to find out how.

+$\Box$ Once the course is complete, request an official transcript from the institution and have it sent to the King's Registrar's Office, so the grade can be listed on your record.

 This process can be lengthy and some universities have early application deadlines for visiting students, so make sure you start early to avoid disappointment.

-Going on Exchange/ Studying Abroad
+Going on Exchange